-Most states require motorists to carry some kind of insurance, but we know that not all drivers who are supposed to actually do.
-If you are involved in an auto accident with someone who does not have auto insurance, or not enough insurance to cover all damages or injuries, your own insurance may cover this – if you have uninsured motorist (UM)/underinsured motorist (UIM) coverage.
+Most states require motorists to carry some kind of insurance, but we know that not all drivers that are supposed to actually do.
+If you are involved in an auto accident with someone who does not have auto insurance or not enough insurance to cover all damages or injuries, your own insurance may cover this – if you have uninsured motorist (UM)/underinsured motorist (UIM) coverage.

 This may increase your auto insurance premium, but it exists in case you are ever involved in an accident with someone who has no insurance, or too little insurance, to cover bodily injury or damage to your vehicle.